Mental health disorders are more prevalent than you might think. Those little eccentricities that make you who you are could possibly be unhealthy.

 Extreme boredom is usually the result of depression and the inability to be alone with your own thoughts.
 If someone is never satisfied to be ordinary, then they may be suffering from a serious problem within themselves.

-You might think its adorable how your Aunt Rose collects newspapers, but it gets serious when she has stacks of them lining the hallways of her apartment.
+You might think it’s adorable how your Aunt Rose collects newspapers, but it gets serious when she has stacks of them lining the hallways of her apartment.
 What about how she keeps old clothes out of sentimental longing?

 Although it may not happen, Aunt Rose could start keeping even more things until her home has become an unsanitary and dangerous place to live.
 Yes, at first glance, it seems sweet and endearing, but take a closer look at hoarding, it’s a mental health issue.

 Let’s call them what they are

-Before you smile and tell your friends about the funny little quirks you noticed when visiting your next door neighbor, try to see it in a different way.
+Before you smile and tell your friends about the funny little quirks you noticed when visiting your next-door neighbor, try to see it in a different way.
 These little things could be mental health disorders cleverly disguised as personality traits.

 Then, you might be able to help.
 If you have quirky little habits, maybe you should examine why you do these things as well.
 You never know what you might discover about yourself.

 Copyright © 2012-2024 Learning Mind.
 All rights reserved.
-For permission to reprint,
+For permission to reprint, contact us.